hippieua/laravel-sortable/README.md

 });
 ```

-Update you model, use Sortable trait and fill `$sortable_field` property.
+Update you model, use Sortable trait and fill `$sortable_field` property according to field name you've added.

 ```php
     use Hippie\Sortable\Sortable;